Relintai/pandemonium_engine_docs/usage/platform/android/android_plugin.md

 Android plugin
 --------------

-While introduced in Godot 3.2, the Android plugin system got a significant architecture update starting with Godot 3.2.2.
+While introduced in Pandemonium 3.2, the Android plugin system got a significant architecture update starting with Pandemonium 3.2.2.
 The new plugin system is backward-incompatible with the previous one, but both systems are kept functional in future releases of the 3.2.x branch.
-Since we previously did not version the Android plugin systems, the new one is now labelled `v1` and is the starting point for the modern Godot Android ecosystem.
+Since we previously did not version the Android plugin systems, the new one is now labelled `v1` and is the starting point for the modern Pandemonium Android ecosystem.

-**Note:** In Godot 4.0, the previous system will be fully deprecated and removed.
+**Note:** In Pandemonium 4.0, the previous system will be fully deprecated and removed.

 As a prerequisite, make sure you understand how to set up a `custom build environment( doc_android_custom_build )` for Android.

-At its core, a Godot Android plugin is a `Android archive library ( https://developer.android.com/studio/projects/android-library#aar-contents )` (*aar* archive file) with the following caveats:
+At its core, a Pandemonium Android plugin is a `Android archive library ( https://developer.android.com/studio/projects/android-library#aar-contents )` (*aar* archive file) with the following caveats:

-- The library must have a dependency on the Godot engine library (`godot-lib.<version>.<status>.aar`).
-A stable version is made available for each Godot release on the `Godot download page ( https://godotengine.org/download )`.
+- The library must have a dependency on the Pandemonium engine library (`pandemonium-lib.<version>.<status>.aar`).
+A stable version is made available for each Pandemonium release on the `Pandemonium download page ( https://pandemoniumengine.org/download )`.
 - The library must include a specifically configured `<meta-data )` tag in its manifest file.

 Building an Android plugin